Tired of Screens? Try These 5 Simple Digital Detox Habits

 Now let’s get tactical.
 Here are five simple digital detox strategies you can start without breaking your routine:

-- Minimise or No Phone usage in the Mornings: Start your day tech-free for the first 30–60 minutes.
+• Minimal Phone Usage in the Mornings: Start your day tech-free for the first 30–60 minutes.
 Start your mornings with a No Screen Motto.
 Meditate, Plan your day routine in the first few hours of the day.
 Delay usage as long as you can.

 A study found that to promote better sleep, it’s recommended to limit screen time at least one hour before bedtime.
 Reducing digital clutter—like cutting unnecessary notifications—significantly lowers stress levels.